 - Jeremy Forbes: How to Start a Conversation About Suicide

-- Mental Health Worksheets —various worksheets and modules may be helpful to you.
+- Mental Health Worksheets —Various worksheets and modules that may be helpful to you.
 Some are best used as part of a series and some can be used on their own.

-We do not screen nor endorse the providers listed here or on the included databases, but this can be a starting point to finding a good community resource for you to consider.
+We do not screen nor endorse the providers listed here or on the included databases, but this can be a starting point to finding a helpful community resource.

-- 211.org —The United Way service has a comprehensive list of locally curated social services information
+- 211.org —This United Way service has a comprehensive list of locally curated social services information.

 - LGBTQ-Affirmative Therapist Guild of Utah —Directory of therapists in Utah who describe themselves as affirming of gay, lesbian, bisexual, transgender, queer, and questioning issues.